 MU Extension county center signs are part of a coordinated identity that visually connects MU Extension in all Missouri counties with the rest of MU.

 These signs have been created to show county identity in signage only.
-Each county extension center can find its own set of signs available for download on the MU Box website.
+Each county extension center can find its own set of signs available for download in our Google Drive folder.
 The file type is EPS (encapsulated post script), which you may not be able to view.
 However, this is the type of file your sign shop will need.

 Remember that the profile image is meant to be a quick visual reminder that your county office is an extension of the University of Missouri.
 The profile image is accompanied by your county office name, which pinpoints your local identity.